 4.1.
 Tampering with the ignition interlock device

-If you tamper with your ignition interlock device, your restricted license can be revoked.
+If you tamper with your Colorado ignition interlock device, your restricted license can be revoked.
 You will then have to serve the rest of your license suspension without driving.
-Tampering with an IID is also a Class 1 misdemeanor.2 A conviction carries at least:
+Tampering with an IID is also a Class 2 misdemeanor.2 A conviction carries up to 120 days in jail and/or up to $750 in fines.

 Tampering with an IID includes: